InstallerLegacy/virtualhub.eu.org/docs/1970s/1973/index.md

 ![!
 Alto OS Draw from 1973](./1973.webp)

-There were four operating system of our interest which were released in the year 1973.
+There were five operating system of our interest which were released in the year 1973.
 They were:

 <DocCardList />